ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 extern crate good_web_game as ggez;
 ```

+99.9% of code stays the same,
-Also, I had to use a separate main, because good-web-game
+but I had to use a separate main, because good-web-game
 has a different initialization API:

 ```rust